Institute of FAME, Inc.

 Twenty-seven U.S. states now mandate personal-finance graduation requirements, and federal-level financial-education programming reaches an even larger audience through CFPB and state-DOE-coordinated curricula.
 The policy-mandate momentum has materially outpaced the research base on whether curriculum-level interventions actually predict adult financial outcomes — savings rates, credit-management capability, retirement-readiness, financial-stress resilience.

-The issue area's research questions span: which behavioral patterns at the student level predict adult financial outcomes; which curriculum interventions move those patterns and which do not; how measurement instruments themselves can be evaluated for predictive validity in the populations they are deployed against; and how validated measurement evidence should shape state and federal financial-education policy.
+The issue area's research questions span: which behavioral patterns at the student level predict adult financial outcomes; which curriculum interventions move those patterns and which do not; how measurement instruments themselves can be evaluated for predictive validity in the populations they are deployed against; and how measurement evidence should shape state and federal financial-education policy.

 Evidence base